Jorgenfje/Jorgenfje/README.md

 I also enjoy helping people with technical issues, building websites, and fixing anything tech-related for family and friends.

-As a hobby, I started a YouTube channel that grew to over 15,000 subscribers in six months, it's currently still a hobby but I have taken a break due to studies.
+As a hobby, I started a YouTube channel that grew to over 15,000 subscribers in six months.
+What started as a hobby project gained a lot of traction, but my priority right now is finishing my degree.

 _____________________________________________________________________